 Medical Equipment Industry

 In the medical industry, many modern medical diagnosis and treatment equipment have adopted numerical control technology, such as CT diagnostic instruments, whole body treatment machines and minimally invasive surgical robots based on visual guidance, orthodontics and dental restoration in stomatology are required.

 Many modern military equipment use servo motion control technology, such as automatic aiming control of artillery, tracking control of radar and automatic tracking control of missiles.

-In the light industry, there are printing machinery, textile machinery, packaging machinery and woodworking machinery that use multi-axis servo control; in the building materials industry, there are CNC waterjet cutting machines for stone processing, CNC glass engraving machines for glass processing, CNC sewing machine used for simmons processing and CNC embroidery machine used for clothing processing; in the art industry, more and more crafts and artworks will be produced using high performance 5 axis CNC machines.
+In the light industry, there are printing machinery, textile machinery, packaging machinery and woodworking machinery that use multi-axis servo control.
+In the building materials industry, there are computer numerical controlled waterjet cutting machines for stone machining, computer numerical controlled glass engraving machines for glass machining, computer numerical controlled sewing machine used for simmons processing and computer numerical controlled embroidery machine used for clothing processing.
+In the art industry, more and more crafts and artworks will be produced using high performance 5 axis CNC machines.